Everything You Need to Know about Phases of Menstrual Cycle

 Luteal Phase:

 During this stage, the endometrium solidifies more and the uterine glands initiate to produce their secretions of life-supporting substances for the nurture of a fertilized egg.
-If the egg becomes fertilized by sperm and then attach itself to the uterine lining, the corpus luteum secretion now becomes controlled by a different hormone, (HCG), manufactured by the placenta.
+If the egg becomes fertilized by sperm and then attaches itself to the uterine lining, the corpus luteum secretion now becomes controlled by a different hormone, (HCG), manufactured by the placenta.
 If the egg is not inseminated, the secretions of the corpus luteum are still precise by LH.

 Phases of Menstrual Cycle